 Yesterday, I wrote a blog post about Facebook’s new Ad Create Flow.
-I questioned the removal of bidding for CPM and Facebook’s ambiguous explanations of what they actually do with your budgeted dollars.
+I questioned the removal of bidding for CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience. and Facebook’s ambiguous explanations of what they actually do with your budgeted dollars.
 As a very supportive Facebook marketer (a fan boy?), it was probably the most scathing post I’ve ever written about the social network.

 Can I make a retraction?
 WHOA!